David Njoku Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Njoku's 29.5 receiving yards per game in his eight career matchups against the Bengals are 7.0 more than his over/under for Sunday's game.
+- Njoku has averaged 29.5 receiving yards per game over his eight career matchups against the Bengals, 6.0 more than his over/under in Sunday's game.

-- In eight matchups with the Bengals, Njoku has had a TD catch four times, but not more than one in a single contest.
+- In eight matchups with the Bengals, Njoku has had a touchdown catch four times, but not more than one in a single contest.

-- This week Njoku will face the NFL's 27th-ranked pass defense (270.1 yards allowed per game).
+- The Bengals are conceding 270.1 passing yards per game this season, the NFL's 27th-ranked pass defense.

-- The Bengals' defense is 15th in the league, conceding 1.5 passing touchdowns per game.
+- The Bengals have conceded 24 passing TDs this year (1.5 per game), ranking them 15th among NFL defenses.

 Recent Performances

-- Njoku put together a 28-yard performance against the Steelers last week on four catches while being targeted four times and scoring one touchdown.
+- In last week's game against the Steelers, Njoku was targeted four times and racked up four catches for 28 yards and scored one touchdown.

-- Njoku has seven catches on 11 targets for 57 yards and one touchdown over his last three outings, averaging 19.0 yards per game.
+- Njoku has seven receptions (on 11 targets) for 57 yards and one touchdown in his last three games, averaging 19.0 yards per game.

 Njoku's Cleveland Teammates